-Today, having an IQ between 90-110 is regarded as average intelligence, and a majority of the world is encompassed in this category.
+Today, having an IQ between 90-110 is regarded as average intelligence, and the majority of the world falls into this category.
 But anything above 145 IQ points is considered genius-level intellect.

 And if we push even higher?
-Well, this is the realm of IQ levels of geniuses like Stephen Hawking and Albert Einstein.
+Well, this is the realm of the IQ levels of geniuses like Garry Kasparov, Stephen Hawking, and Einstein himself.

 What Was Einstein’s IQ?